mrkrash/PersonalBlog/src/content/blog/enabling-mysql-regexp-in-symfony.md

 title: 'Use Regexp in Doctrine with MySQL'
 description: 'MySQL support Regexp in query but Doctrine do not recognize it.
 We write an extension to enable it'
 pubDatetime: 2024-11-19
-abstract: 'REGEXP is a vendor specific function so Doctrine itself doesn\'t support it.
-Plus it\'s not a function so much as a comparison operator'
+abstract: "REGEXP is a vendor specific function so Doctrine itself doesn't support it.
+Plus it's not a function so much as a comparison operator"
 ogImage: '/assets/refacotring.webp'
 tags: ['PHP', 'DQL', 'Doctrine', 'Symfony', 'Developing', 'DoctrineExtension']
 ---